Clio Logo

 September 15th, 1896

-On September 15th around 3:00 p.m., around 40,000 people were on the grounds of the crash site, where they picnicked, listened to political speeches, and awaited the “Monster Crash.”
-Spectators had to stand 200 yards away for a good view of the crash, and only the journalists were allowed to be within 100 yards.
+On September 15th, around 3:00 p.m., around 30,000 to 40,000 people were on the crash site's grounds, picnicking, listening to political speeches, and awaiting the “Monster Crash.”
+Spectators had to stand 200 yards away for a good view of the crash, and only journalists were allowed to be within 100 yards.

 Near 5:00 p.m., the Old No. 999 and Old No. 1001 locomotives with six cars each backed to opposite ends of the four-mile track.
 William Crush trotted along the center of the track on a white horse and raised his hat in the air.

 William Crush was immediately fired from the M. K. & T. Railroad.
-He was, however, rehired the following day due to the massive public attention he brought to the Katy railroad.
-The Katy Railroad Company continued to prosper during the first half of the 20th century.
+However, he was rehired the following day due to the massive public attention he brought to the Katy railroad.
+The M. K. & T. Railroad Company continued to prosper during the first half of the 20th century.

 1.)
 Allen Lee Hamilton, "CRASH AT CRUSH," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/llc01), accessed July 24, 2015.
 Uploaded on June 12, 2010.
 Modified on February 4, 2014.
 Published by the Texas State Historical Association.